(1) Take the minimally interesting set of characters. Take the set X of all binary strings (so just 0s & 1s) of length 6 (why? to be explained later).

 HOW TO ASSIGN MEANING

-"c" represents the emptiness before the creation of reheat plasma. "e" represents the creation of reheat plasma. "c1" represents that plasma collapsing into an event horizon & the eternal infall, necessitating special & general relativity. "e1" represents peer plasma that is present immediately after crossing the event horizon & it's fall. "c2/e2" & "c3/e3" represent the tidal forcing of plasma, (& going to & from "h4" or "j1", they also represent the possibility of whole universes existing inside blackholes, & of postprimordial matters to fall into blackholes, etc.) "c4" represents the cauchy horizon, & can go to & from "e", & which represents the indeterminateness of the cauchy horizon, & the possibility of the collapse of matter into a cauchy horizon without an event horizon. "e4" represents the blackhole singularity, & can go to & from "c", & which represents the possibility of an un?/reheated? naked singularity. (& contextually, & symbolically, — "a" & "d" are like "c" & "e", & "c1" & "e1" are like "c4" & "e4".)
+"c" represents the emptiness before reheating. "e" represents reheating. "c1" represents reheat plasma collapsing into an event horizon & the eternal infall, necessitating special & general relativity. "e1" represents peer plasma that is present immediately after crossing the event horizon & it's fall. "c2/e2" & "c3/e3" represent tidal forcing, (& going to & from "h4" or "j1", they also represent the possibility of whole universes existing inside blackholes, & of postprimordial matters to fall into blackholes, etc.) "c4" represents the cauchy horizon, & can go to & from "e", & which represents the indeterminateness? of the cauchy horizon, & the possibility of the collapse of matter into a cauchy horizon without an event horizon. "e4" represents the blackhole singularity, & can go to & from "c", & which represents the possibility of un?/reheated? naked singularities. (& contextually, & symbolically, — "a" & "d" are like "c" & "e", & "c1" & "e1" are like "c4" & "e4".) (& "c1" & "e1", & "c4" & "e4" are pocketlikes?)

 (& notably, you can get something like a whitehole by parsing backwards from "e4" to "c1".) (& notably, matter that falls into a blackhole tends to become plasma because of contact with the accretion disk where it's heated up & then ionized.) (& archetypally, "h4" going to "c3/e3" makes sense because most blackholes are smaller near the postprimordial beginning, & "j1" going to "c2/e2" makes sense because most blackholes are larger near the postprimordial end. & them bypassing the phenomenology of the eternal infall & the extended fall towards tidal forcing makes sense because things in the postprimordial universe don't fall into blackholes as often as in the primordial universe, let alone supermassive blackholes.)

-"f" & "f1234" represent the moments after the creation of matter (& at the singularity).
+"f" & "f1234" represent the moments after the singularity's jumpcutted deadend or outflow, (& by wormholelike? activity or by some other, & into a new or into the same universe, & either into the same or into a different locale).
 They first split into a large mass of lines & a single line, then lose the single line, then split again into a smaller but still large mass of lines & a single line, then lose the single line.
-This altogether represents the struggle between gravity & the accelerating expansion & the high energies of the early plasmafilled universe. & "g" represents the dark ages, where almost every atom is gaseous? & nothing is coalesced. & "h" represents the beginning of the formation of larger gaseous masses, & "h1" represents the completion of major gas formations. & "hij" & their tertiaries, (ex. "h1234" & "i1234" & "j1234"), represent the increasing acceleration of the expansion of the universe spreading thin the gas matter inside, but with things outside the observed universe coming in & out of view.
+This altogether represents the struggle between gravity & the accelerating expansion & the high energies of the early plasmafilled universe. & "g" represents the dark ages, where almost every atom is gaseous? & nothing is coalesced. & "h" represents the beginning of the formation of larger gaseous masses, & "h1" represents the completion of major gaseous formations. & "hij" & their tertiaries, (ex. "h1234" & "i1234" & "j1234"), represent the acceleration of the expansion of the universe spreading & thinner the gaseous matter inside, but with things outside the observed universe coming in & going out of view.

 (& this is maybe obvious, but it makes sense energetically for the tertiaries of "hij" to, generally, after losing a line, — orbit either once or forever or something in between, then slow orbit either instantaneously or forever or something in between.) (& notably, their lines are lost in the core horizontally, & along the periphery vertically.) (& notably, "i2" moves up & down, whereas "i3" actually orbits to & from "i".)